webduinoio/webduino-module-face-detection/README.md

-Face Detection Module for Webduino
+Face Tracker Module for Webduino
 ==========================

-This module provides a way to do real-time detection by [pico.js](https://github.com/tehnokv/picojs)
+This module provides a way to do real-time face tracking by [pico.js](https://github.com/tehnokv/picojs)

 Usage
 ------